Logodaedalus/DF-Storyteller-Narrativization/README.md

       eventDesc += `Unknown Event: ${historicalEvent.type}`;
       break;
 ```
+8. If you are adding a new file, make sure you add it to the "pattern libraries" section at the top of index.html!
-8. Commit after making sure it doesn't break stuff
+9. Commit after making sure it doesn't break stuff
-9. Mark the spreadsheet green because you did it, thanks!
+10. Mark the spreadsheet green because you did it, thanks!